aankur/garage/doc/book/reference-manual/s3-compatibility.md

 implementation the url-encoded fields are in the same in ListObjects as they are in ListObjectsV2.

-*Note: Ceph API documentation is incomplete and miss at least HeadBucket and UploadPartCopy, but these endpoints are documented in [Red Hat Ceph Storage - Chapter 2.
+*Note: Ceph API documentation is incomplete and lacks at least HeadBucket and UploadPartCopy, but these endpoints are documented in [Red Hat Ceph Storage - Chapter 2.
 Ceph Object Gateway and the S3 API](https://access.redhat.com/documentation/en-us/red_hat_ceph_storage/4/html/developer_guide/ceph-object-gateway-and-the-s3-api)*

 ### Multipart Upload endpoints